martinbergpetersen/my_cal/README.md

-# my_cal a smalle program to store event in the console
+# my_cal a small program to save events from the console
-# the calendar event will get stored in a csv file